 The experiments aimed to compare the output power generated by the PV panels at different tilt angles.
 The experiment was carried out uninterruptedly throughout the day, with solar irradiance being one of the key factors.
-It was measured by a calibrated lux meter, and its irradiance calculation ranged between 0 and $1500~W/m^2$.
-The temperature was recorded using a K-type thermocouple on the body of PV panels.
-Voltage and current are the most critical parameters for output power, and they were measured with high calibration.
-To compare and better understand the impact of tilt angle, Fig. 2 depicts a location where PV panels were mounted at two different angles.
+It was measured by a calibrated lux meter, and its irradiance calculation ranged between 0 and 1,500 W/m.
+The temperature was recorded using a K-type thermocouple on the body of the PV panels.
+Voltage and current are the most critical parameters for output power, and they were measured with high accuracy.
+To compare and better understand the impact of tilt angle, Figure 2 depicts a location where PV panels were mounted at two different angles.
 These two PV panels were observed concurrently, and each PV panel's hourly output power was computed.